-In this article we are going to examine gellan gum to determine whether it’s vegan or not and take a closer look at this nature-based ingredient and answers the following questions:
+In this article we are going to examine gellan gum ingredients to determine whether it’s vegan friendly, gluten free or halal.

 What Is Gellan Gum Made Of?

-Gellan Gum is listed as an ingredient in most packaged foods, but what is it made of?
+Gellan Gum is listed as an ingredient in most packaged foods, but where does gellan gum come from?

 Is Gellan Gum Vegetarian?